-FL suggestion: To discuss and decide among option 1/2 and the corresponding TP.
+FL suggestion: To discuss and decide whether any change is needed and if so option 1 or option 2 and the corresponding TP.
 To be included in the email discussion.

 Issue 8: Support of UL CI in the scenarios where processing capability #2 is not defined.